Tea culture: China

 After 1391, the Hongwu Emperor, the founder of the Ming dynasty, decreed that tributes of tea to the court were to be changed from brick to loose-leaf form.
 The imperial decree quickly transformed the tea-drinking habits of the people, changing from whisked teas to steeped teas.
 The arrival of the new method for preparing tea also required the creation or use of new teawares types, including teapots, tea caddies and new smaller teacups.
 Loose-leaf tea and purple clay teaware are still the preferred tea preparation methods in Chinese daily life.

 Hong Kong tea

 The English-style tea has evolved into a new local style of drink, the Hong Kong-style milk tea, more often simply "milk tea" in Hong Kong, by using evaporated milk instead of ordinary milk.
-It is popular at cha chaan tengs and fast food shops such as Café de Coral and Maxims Express.
+It is popular at cha chaan tengs and fast food shops such as Café de Coral and Fairwood.
 Traditional Chinese teas, including green tea, flower tea, jasmine tea, and pu-erh tea, are also common and are served at dim sum restaurants during yum cha.

 Another Hong Kong specialty is lemon tea, served in cafes and restaurants as regular black tea with several slices of fresh lemon, either hot or cold, and a pot of sugar to add to taste.
 In 1979, local drinks manufacturer Vitasoy introduced a packaged brand, which remains popular and is gaining market traction in mainland China.
 Other brands followed suit in Hong Kong.